lidofinance/lido-improvement-proposals/LIPS/lip-38.md

 Note that this is a **behavioral change for the retained `triggerFullWithdrawals`** as well: its external signature is unchanged, but it no longer notifies staking modules on exit.
 Any module-side logic hanging off that notification (e.g. CSM's EL-fee charge-back against operator bond) stops firing.
 This is a deliberate removal — see the [cost model](#flow-2--execute-withdrawal-requests) in Flow 2.

-**Rate limiter.** The limiter is **balance-denominated** — it caps the total extracted balance per frame.
-Three invariants govern it:
+**Rate limiter.** The limiter is **balance-based** — it caps the total extracted balance per frame.
+Three rules apply:

-1. **One weight formula.** A request weighs `amountGwei` when `amountGwei > 0` (PWR), otherwise the validator's max effective balance by WC type — 32 ETH for `0x01`, 2048 ETH for `0x02` (FWR).
-The off-chain iterator's per-report exit limit, the submission-time sanity check, and the TWG limiter MUST all apply **exactly this formula** — any divergence would make a quorum-agreed report revert deterministically at `submitReportData`, frame after frame.
-Max-EB (rather than the validator's actual balance) is used for FWRs because it is verifiable on-chain from `wcType` alone; the cost is conservative budget consumption when FWRs dominate.
+1. **One weight formula.** A PWR weighs `amountGwei`.
+An FWR weighs the validator's maximum effective balance for its WC type: 32 ETH for `0x01` and 2048 ETH for `0x02`.
+The off-chain iterator, submission-time sanity check, and TWG limiter MUST use **exactly this formula**.
 2. **Frame max limit floor.** The configured limit MUST be ≥ 2048 ETH, so the head-of-queue request — whatever its weight — always fits in a frame and the FIFO can never jam permanently on a single max-weight FWR.
-3. **Prefix-processing on exhaustion.** When a `processExitRequests(count)` batch would exceed the remaining frame budget, the TWG processes the maximal prefix that fits and stops; it does not revert the batch and never skips over the blocking request.
+3. **WR processing on exhaustion.** When a `processExitRequests(count)` batch would exceed the remaining frame budget, TWG stops processing further PWRs without reverting the transaction.
+The transaction reverts only if no WR is processed.

 ##### `StakingRouter`